ribozone/notes/content/www/neocities.md

 ## hiding ui elements with css

-view and follower counts have been stressing me out lately, and i had more fun on the global activity page when it was just updates without comments, so i've been using [custom css (in firefox)](https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials/) to hide some things.
+view and follower counts have been stressing me out lately, and i had more fun on the global activity page when it just showed site update previews without every single user's text statuses and comments[^1], so i've been using [custom css (in firefox)](https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials/)[^2] to hide some things.

 `userContent.css`
 ```css